pharmaverse/pharmaverse/content/faq/index.en.md

 ---

 {{< faq "Who decides what's in and not in the pharmaverse?" >}}
-This is governed by the pharmaverse council - see our [Contribute](https://pharmaverse.org/contribute/) page for more detail on the council founding principles, and please reach out to us if you feel a package should be included.
+This is governed by the pharmaverse council, with recommendations from our working groups - see our [Contribute](https://pharmaverse.org/contribute/) page for more details.
+The contacts are given if you scroll down this page.
+Please reach out to us if you feel a package should be included.
 {{</ faq >}}

 {{< faq "How can I get involved?" >}}